When to visit the vet?

 Diagnosis

 Additional tests such as an electrocardiogramSee ECG.
-(ECG) can reveal irregular cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
-Arrhythmias can be harmless or a sign of serious heart problems. caused by a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+(ECG) can reveal irregular heart rhythms caused by a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions..
 In some cases, magnetic resonance imaging (MRI)Magnetic resonance imaging is an imaging technique that uses strong magnetic fields and radio waves to create detailed images of the inside of the body.
 It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. or computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
-It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. may be necessary to obtain a more accurate representation of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. may be required to obtain a more accurate representation of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions..
 A biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. tissue can be performed to determine the type of tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions., although this can be risky with heart surgery.
+Tumors can develop in any part of the body and affect various functions., although this can be risky during heart surgery.

 Therapy

 The treatment of myocardial tumors depends on the type of tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions., its size and location, and the dog’s general health.
-Treatment options include surgery, chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
+Tumors can develop in any part of the body and affect various functions., its size and location, and the overall health of the dog.
+Treatment options include surgical procedures, chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
 It aims to kill cancer cells or prevent their growth, but can also affect healthy cells., and radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
 It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue..

 Prognosis and follow-up care